ivop/static-chroot-environment/README.md

 * leave chroot and make a backup of the roofs

-* copy chapter8 files and readline patch to $LFS/root and enter chroot again (note: we need /proc and /dev mounted for expect to work)
+* copy chapter8 files and readline patch to $LFS/root and enter chroot again (note: we need /proc and /dev mounted for expect and inetutils to work and/or build correctly)
 * run ipalfs-chapter8a to start building the actual chroot environment

 ### Build times on AMD FX-8320 octacore 3.5GHz